-Complete guide to the Polar Plus charging network
+Complete guide to the BP Pulse (formerly Polar Plus) charging network

+Membership of the BP Pulse (previously Polar Plus) network costs £7.85 per month.
+There's no fixed-term contract and you can cancel at any time.
 After you’ve signed up, you get a card or key fob in the post giving you access to the network.
 You simply drive up, plug in and tap the charger to top up your car.
-In addition to unlimited free charges (minus the membership fee), access to the ChargeYourCar network is included.
+Access to the ChargeYourCar network is also included.

 Some of the network's charging points are free to use, but others incur a fee.
 Tariffs for each point vary depending on if you’re a member, a registered user or a guest using the contactless payment option.

 As of June 2021, prices for subscribers start from 16p per kWh at AC chargers that provide charging speeds up to 22kW.
 The network's 43kW AC and 50kW DC rapid chargers cost 23p per kWh to use, while 150kW DC ultra-rapid chargers cost 27p per kWh for members.
 For registered users, prices are 20p per kWh for the 22kW AC chargers, 29p per kWh for the rapid chargers and 42p per kWh for the ultra-rapid chargers.